ay-lab/dcHiC/README.md

 - R R.utils
 - cooler (only if pre-processing _.cool_ files)

-## About dcHiC

-#### For detailed information on all of these methods, please see <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> for specifics.

-### Multiple Factor Analysis

-Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets. dcHiC uses MFA for an unbiased comparison of any number of groups and datasets.

-### Differential Calling

-Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between Hi-C datasets in pairwise and group settings.
-Using a combination of multivariate distance scores, it outputs biologically relevant differential compartments.
-By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups.
-It outputs a "differential file" with all differential regions and a "full" file with all regions/values.

-### Visualization

-Visualization is performed through IGV.js (package igv-reports), which creates standalone HTML files with built-in genome browsers. <a href = "https://dchic-viz.imfast.io/">See examples at this link</a>.
-For more information on how to run, see the input section below.

-### Filtering Structural Variations

-Large scale structural variations, like translocations and chromothripsis, create nonsense compartment calls.
-We introduce a measure "SVscore" to quantify this, and employ a filter as an option in dcHiC to address it.
-See the <a href = "https://github.com/ay-lab/dcHiC/wiki/Filtering-Chromosomes-With-Large-Structural-Variations">wiki page</a> for more.

 ## Input File(s) Specifications

 The input to dcHiC are tab-delimited O/E Hi-C correlation matrices.
 Learn how to pre-process data (_.hic_, _.cool_, Hi-C Pro) on <a href = "https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Correlation-Matrices">the wiki page here</a>.
 Whatever option you choose, you should have directory structure like this before entering compartment analysis: